PRME Working Group on Anti-Corruption in Curriculum Change

 On the occasion of the 3rd Global Forum (June 2012), the PRME Working Group on Anti-Corruption in Curriculum Change launched the comprehensive Anti-corruption guidelines for MBA curriculum change for use by business schools and management-related academic institutions around the world.

 Corruption “the misuse of entrusted power for private gain” as defined by Transparency International is recognised to be one of the world’s greatest challenges.
 It is a major obstacle to sustainable development as it diverts resources from their proper use.
 It has considerable impact on the private sector thwarting the promotion of necessary competition between major and minor brands leading to the formation of monopolies, which, not only hurt the consumer but represent serious legal and reputational risks, undermining the integrity of all involved and damaging the fabric of organisations and society on the whole.

-In the current academic environment, corporate responsibility and sustainability have entered but not yet become embedded in the mainstream of management-related education.
-The Principles of PRME therefore emphasise a timely global call for business schools and management-related academic institutions world‐wide to gradually adapt their curricula, research, teaching methodologies and institutional strategies to the new business challenges and opportunities.
+In the current academic environment, corporate responsibility and sustainability have entered, but not yet become, embedded in the mainstream of management-related education.
+The Six Principles of PRME therefore emphasise a timely global call for business schools and management-related academic institutions world‐wide to gradually adapt their curricula, research, teaching methodologies and institutional strategies to the new business challenges and opportunities.

 In December 2008, inspired by the importance of bringing the Anti‐Corruption principle of the UN Global Compact into the academic debate, a group of business schools decided to form a working group on this issue.
-After issuing a first guidance report , it is proposed to increase the number of Working Group member/institutions and to work on the following objectives.
+After issuing a first guidance report , the number of Working Group member/institutions increased to work on the following objectives.